Withdrawals and your account

 Can I take out my money?

 The simple answer: yes, if and when you need to take money from your account, you can simply make a withdrawal.
-Your WorkLife Account is legally a Roth Individual Retirement Account.
+Your WorkLife Account is legally a Roth Individual Retirement Account (IRA).
 It was designed to help you save for retirement over the long term so in many cases there are tax costs for using it before you retire.

 What happens if I withdraw money?